 Tapeless restoration devices include the Dual Tension Restorer, the TLC Tugger and TLC-X, the Myskinclamp, and the CAT II Q. There are also tape restoration devices such as the Supercanister, the Penile Uncircumcising Device, and the Foreskin Natural Restorer.

 If none of these methods appeal to you, you can also manually stretch the skin of the shaft on a daily basis.
 Just make sure to be gentle, as you may hurt yourself if you tug too hard.

 There’s always surgical restoration for those looking for a quicker fix, but it can be expensive and quite painful.

 It involves grafting of skin (either from the penis or other parts of the body) onto the penis to reconstruct the lost foreskin.
-But it should be noted that the grafted skin may not be similar in texture as a natural foreskin, which is yet another disadvantage if a patched dick is not what you’re looking for.
+But it should be noted that the grafted skin may not be similar in texture as the natural foreskin, which is yet another disadvantage if a patched dick is not what you’re looking for.

 Overall, non-surgical restoration is safer and gives superior results, but some men report satisfaction with surgical restoration as well.

-Foreskin restoration is a beneficial process for both intact males with short foreskin and circumcised males looking to improve the functionality of their penis.
+Foreskin restoration is a beneficial process for both intact males with short foreskin, and circumcised males looking to improve the functionality of their penis.